sonic-net/sonic-mgmt/docs/testplan/transceiver_onboarding_test_plan.md

 "Tx clock and data recovery loss of lock on host lane <lane_id>" is True "CMIS State (SW):" is READY

-Remote port
-"Rx loss of signal flag on media lane <lane_id>" is True "Rx output status on host lane <lane_id>" is False
-"Rx clock and data recovery loss of lock on media lane <lane_id>" is True "Rx power low warning flag on lane <lane_id> is set "Rx power low alarm flag on lane <lane_id> is set"

-For a port in no shutdown state, following fields need to be verified Local port
-"TX disable status on lane <lane_id>" is False "Disabled TX channels" is set to 0 for the corresponding lanes "Data path state indicator on host lane <lane_id>" is DataPathActivated
+For a port in no shutdown state, following fields need to be verified "TX disable status on lane <lane_id>" is False "Disabled TX channels" is set to 0 for the corresponding lanes "Data path state indicator on host lane <lane_id>" is DataPathActivated